-When Barack Obama became president, the economy was experiencing what former Federal Reserve Chairman Ben Bernanke called "the worst financial crisis in global history, including the Great Depression."
-In the last quarter of 2008, real GDP plummeted 8.4 percent and the economy hemorrhaged more than 1.9 million jobs.3
+When Barack Obama became president in 2009, the economy was experiencing what former Federal Reserve Chairman Ben Bernanke called "the worst financial crisis in global history, including the Great Depression."
+In the last quarter of 2008, real GDP plummeted 8.4 percent and the economy hemorrhaged more than 1.9 million jobs.

-Barack Obama and Congressional Democrats took strong action to rescue the economy, including the stimulus, TARP, financial reform and the auto bailout.
+Barack Obama and Congressional Democrats took strong action to rescue the economy, including implementing the stimulus, the Troubled Asset Relief Program (TARP), financial reform and the auto bailout.
 In addition, the Federal Reserve lowered interest rates and took extraordinary measures to boost growth.
-Research by economists Alan Blinder and Mark Zandi found that without this multi-faceted response, the recession would have lasted twice as long, job losses would have been twice as high and the drop in GDP would have been more than three times worse.4
+Research by economists Alan Blinder and Mark Zandi found that without this multi-faceted response, the recession would have lasted twice as long, job losses would have been twice as high and the drop in GDP would have been more than three times worse.